sinnie/learn_web_dev/promise.md

 });
 ```

+***

 ## Promise.resolve(value)
 * `Promise.resolve(value)` returns a promise that is resolved with the given value.
-If the value has a `.then()` method, the returned promise will "follow" that "thenable", adopting its eventual state.
+If the value has a `.then()` method, the returned promise will follow that "thenable", adopting its eventual state.
 Otherwise, the returned promise will be fulfilled with the value.
 * Useful when you need a promise and don't have one - when you're building an array of promises to pass to `Promise.all`, or if the argument to a function is a promise or a value.

 ### Syntax